danlee9/reaction-test/README.md

 Deployed to: https://reaction-test.herokuapp.com/
 ```
-Sign in with username newuser and password access or create a new account
+Sign in with username "newuser" and password "access" or create a new account
-Game can also be played as a guest where high scores are saved to local storage
+Game can also be played as a guest where high scores are saved to session storage
 ```

 Demonstrates the following points: